This post may contain affiliate links. Please see my disclosure policy for details.

 My favourite part of the whole visit was the advertising floor!

-In England, I’ve seen old Guinness ads placed around vintage railway stations since I was a child so to find out the history and story behind them was so lovely and made my visit there.
+In England, I’ve seen old Guinness ads placed around vintage railway stations since I was a child.
+So, to find out the history and story behind them was really lovely touch and made my visit there.

 Make sure you spend some good time here, the theatres provided play some creative cinema and really go through their advertising through the ages.

 It’s amazing, to see the timeline play out and how it’s made Guinness popular and successful to this day.